justinduckett/portfolio/alcohol-map.md

 ### Summary:

-During an LCBO strike in July 2024, the Ontario Government rolled out a searchable and interactive map to help consumers find outlets to buy beer, wine, cider and spirits.
-For this project I was responsible for geocoding over 6,000 address locations for the map, as well as setting up web analytics and reporting.
+During an LCBO strike in July 2024, the Ontario Government launched a searchable, interactive map to help consumers find alternative alcohol retailers across the province.
+I led the geocoding and analytics implementation for this project.
+The map became one of the most visited pages on Ontario.ca, supporting public awareness and service continuity during a province-wide labour disruption.

-_Tools: JupyterLab, Python, Google Maps API, Google Tag Manager, Google Analytics 4, Looker Studio_

 ![Alcoholic beverage map](assets/alcohol map.PNG)

-### Questions Answered:
+### Tools used:

-- Is there a way we can automate the geocoding of addresses for the map, rather than doing in manually?
-- How many users are visiting the map and viewing specific retailer locations?
-- Can users navigate the map easily? (eg searching, using filters or directly clicking pins)
-- What traffic sources are driving users to the map and what percent of those users are engaging with the content?
+- **Python and JupyterLab** – for data cleaning and geocoding automation
+- **Google Maps Geocoding API** – to convert address data into geographic coordinates
+- **Google Tag Manager** – to configure and deploy custom tracking events
+- **Google Analytics 4 (GA4)** – to measure engagement and user behaviour
+- **Looker Studio** – to visualize user interaction data and share dashboards with stakeholders

-### Steps:
+### Purpose:

-#### Geocoding data
+The goal of this project was to rapidly develop a reliable, data-driven mapping solution that helped Ontarians find nearby retailers during the LCBO strike.
+My responsibilities included automating the geocoding of thousands of retail locations to ensure accurate map placement and implementing analytics tracking to understand how users interacted with the map through searches, filters, and pin clicks.

+### Steps taken to complete the work:

+**1. Automated Geocoding Workflow**

-In order to build the map our team was provided a dataset of over 6,000 alcohol retailer addresses in Ontario.
-It is based on licences issued by the Alcohol and Gaming Commission of Ontario.
-The addresses in the dataset did not include latitude and longitude coordinates, so locations could not be added to a map.
+I developed a Python script in JupyterLab that connected to the Google Maps Geocoding API, automatically generating latitude and longitude coordinates for more than 6,000 retailer addresses provided by the Alcohol and Gaming Commission of Ontario.
+This approach eliminated manual data entry and ensured every retail location could be precisely displayed on the map.

-I used Jupyter Notebooks and Python to write a script calling the Google Maps API.
-The script provides the API a dataset of addresses and returns a new dataset with their latitude and longitude coordinates in new columns.
-An example of the updated dataset looked like this:
+An example of the updated dataset below:

 | full_address | latitude | longitude |
 | -------- | ------- | ------- |